smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 using the command.

 :::note
 The VALUE keyword of the SETDYNVAR command cannot be used to set a dynamic variable value to blanks (all spaces).
-Instead of relying on spaces, such as when testing dynamic variable values, choose an initial value (perhaps \'INIT\') and set the dynamic variable to this value before any other configured procedures might store a new result value.
+Instead of relying on spaces, such as when testing dynamic variable values, choose an initial value (perhaps 'INIT') and set the dynamic variable to this value before any other configured procedures might store a new result value.
 :::

 Consider the following examples of using the SETDYNVAR command wherever